The Fragility of Sparsity: Introduction

-Our analysis focuses on two seemingly innocuous normalizations: first, we consider different ways of dropping collinear columns, such as which category to drop when including categorical variables.
-Second, when $W$ includes powers and interactions of a set of baseline controls, we consider different ways of centering the baseline controls, such as demeaning, subtracting the median or no normalization.
-We find that these normalizations move the estimates by up to two standard errors.
+The remainder of the paper is organized as follows.
+In \Cref{sec:empir-illustr}, we introduce the three empirical examples used to quantify the fragility of \acp{SBE}: the empirical illustration in \textcite{bch14} on the effect of abortion on crime, a \textcite{ferrara22} study of occupational upgrading by Black southerners, and a study of the effect of moral values on voting behavior by \textcite{enke20}.
+Our analysis of fragility to linear reparametrizations focuses on two seemingly innocuous normalizations: first, we consider different ways of dropping collinear columns, such as which category to drop when including categorical variables.
+Second, when $W$ includes powers and interactions of a set of baseline controls, we consider different ways of centering the baseline controls, such as demeaning, subtracting the median, or not centering.
+We find that these normalizations can move the estimates by two standard errors or more.
 We also consider alternative normalizations that further expand the set of possible specifications of $W$: expressing a set of categorical controls as indicators for subsets of the categories, rather than just as indicators for each individual category; and continuously varying where a variable is centered prior to taking powers, rather than just considering discrete values such as the mean or the median.
-These normalizations lead to an even greater variability in the estimates.
+These normalizations lead to an even greater variation in the estimates.

+In \Cref{sec:sparse-repr-are}, we interpret these empirical results through the lens of a thought experiment: suppose a researcher picks one of the possible normalizations at random.
+How likely would such a random choice lead to an (approximately) sparse representation?
+We compute that probability in three stylized examples of normalizations and find that it rapidly decreases as a function of $n$.
+Leaving default choices for how $W$ is constructed to statistical software or happenstance is very unlikely to lead to sparsity.

+\Cref{sec:effic-gains-under} conducts an analysis of the relative efficiency of \acp{SBE} and \ac{OLS}.
+We focus on the regime where $p$ is smaller, but proportional to $n$.
+This is because if $p/n\to 0$, \ac{OLS} achieves the semiparametric efficiency bound under homoskedastic errors, which limits the arguments in favor of alternative estimators.
+On the other hand, if $p$ exceeds $n$, the \ac{OLS} benchmark is no longer available.
+We show that under homoskedasticity, the proportional variance reduction of \acp{SBE} relative to \ac{OLS} is capped at $1-p/n$ (effectively, we can at best avoid a degrees of freedom adjustment).
+This benchmark forms the basis for our recommendation to simply run \ac{OLS} unless $p$ is close to $n$: it yields robust estimates at little efficiency loss.